webcoyote/build-linux-vm/README.md

 > Vagrant assumes that this means the command failed!

-> mount -t vboxsf -o uid=`id -u vagrant`,gid=`id -g vagrant` v-csc-2 /tmp/vagrant-chef-1/chef-solo-2/cookbooks
+> mount -t vboxsf -o uid=`id -u vagrant`,gid=`id -g vagrant` v-csc-2 /tmp
+> /vagrant-chef-1/chef-solo-2/cookbooks

-    SOLUTION: Run "librarian-chef update" on the Windows host system and then run "vagrant reload"
+SOLUTION: Run "librarian-chef update" on the Windows host system and then
+    run "vagrant reload"

 # Git note
----

 On Windows, it is necessary to configure repositories to use the git protocol instead of https to avoid password prompts:

     git remote add origin git@github.com:webcoyote/build-linux-vm.git

 I mention this because, by default GitHub suggests HTTPS-based URLs instead of GIT-based, and it took me a while to figure out WTF I had to use a password when my SSH key was there!

 # Mea culpa
----

 This project is built with Vagrant, Chef, Librarian and VirtualBox.
-If this doesn't

 If this doesn't work it is probably my fault, I would very much appreciate your feedback so I can fix it for you :)